NjalTheKnut/BSSL/README.md

 This is an app used in the "Node.js & Express From Scratch" Youtube series by Brad Traversy.

+The original code has been modified and adapted for use in a different application by Neal Robison.
+Please ask before contributing to this repository or forking the code for other purposes.

 ## Technologies
 * Node.js
 * Express